ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 - Carrier name,
 - Plan name,
 - Market segment using the following categories:
-        - Individual, Small Group, Large Group; or
+        - Individual, Small Group (<=100 employees>), Large Group (>100 employees); or
-        - TPA, Group EIN or HIOS Plan ID,
+        - TPA, identified by Group EIN or HIOS Plan ID,
-- Date files were generated,
+- File generation date,
 - URL link to plan specific files on the carrier’s website, and
 - File size:
         - Definition: we are asking for decompressed file sizes.
 As in, [the value that users get when running a content length header request](https://stackoverflow.com/questions/2773396/whats-the-content-length-field-in-http-header) after running gzip.decompress() on the URLs.
         - Format: decimal numeric value with two decimal places, expressed in units of Gigabytes.
-        - The Division is open to receiving a separate metadata file that details file size information
+        - The Division is open to receiving a separate metadata file that details file size information.

 For reference, here is [the CMS guidance on the Table of Contents](https://github.com/CMSgov/price-transparency-guide/tree/master/schemas/table-of-contents).